20+ Best Dog Breeds for Kids

 1. Partner in Crime

-Not everyone is lucky enough to have a sibling to play with while growing up, but if they have a lovable companion to cuddle and play with, they will never feel lonely.
-Dogs are often a source of great comfort for children, even during a time when they are going through big and complicated life lessons.
+Not everyone is lucky enough to have a sibling to play with while growing up, but children will never feel lonely if they have a lovable companion to cuddle and play with.
+Dogs are often a source of great comfort for children, even when going through big and complicated life lessons.

 2. Canine Confidence

-If you have a toddler, the mere presence of your dog will provide incentive and a friend to your child to chatter away to, thereby giving them a chance to practice their verbal skills.
-Most dogs are sweet enough to patiently listen to a toddlers babbling, even if they do not understand a thing they are saying, and this will give your child even more confidence to keep talking and learning.
+If you have a toddler, the mere presence of your dog will provide an incentive and a friend for your child to chatter away to, thereby giving them a chance to practice their verbal skills.
+Most dogs are sweet enough to patiently listen to a toddler’s babbling, even if they do not understand a thing they are saying, and this will give your child even more confidence to keep talking and learning (2).

 3. Perfect Playmate

-Dogs encourage your children to put down their video games and actively run around as they have a goofy way of bringing out the child in anyone.
+Dogs encourage your children to put down their video games and actively run around.
+They have a goofy way of bringing out the child in anyone.
 Your children will not be able to refuse those adorable puppy dog eyes.

-Children who are raised with a dog are much less likely to have allergies or develop asthma, and will also develop a much stronger immune system.
+Children who are raised with a dog are much less likely to have allergies or develop asthma and will also develop a much stronger immune system (5).

 5. Personal Protection

 Does your child fuss about sleeping alone because the boogie man may be hiding under the bed?
-Well, your dog is sure to put a stop to all that by providing your child with a sense of comfort and security.
+Well, your dog is sure to stop all that by providing your child with a sense of comfort and security.

 6. Res-Paw-nsibility Program

-A dog will need to be walked, bathed, trained, and fed, all of which you can get your child to help you with.
-This will give them little life lessons on what it is like to look after another living being, lessons which will come in handy as they grow up.
+A dog must be walked, bathed, trained, and fed, all of which you can get your child to help you.
+This will give them little life lessons on what it is like to look after another living being, lessons which will come in handy as they grow up (1).

 7. Little Empaths

-Your children are going to be very empathetic and have more respect for life if they grow up with a dog.
-A dog is very expressive and will show different emotions such as fear, distress, and joy, among others, and your children are bound to feel the need to comfort their friend.
+If your children grow up with a dog, they will be very empathetic and have more respect for life.
+A dog is very expressive and will show different emotions such as fear, distress, and joy, among others, and your children are bound to feel the need to comfort their friend (4).

 8. Social Support

 Dogs provide excellent social support, especially during transitional periods in your child’s life.
-When a child transitions to adolescence as well as during times when things in the family may change, the family dog will help them go through it.
-Things like moving to a new place and a new school, or in the case of a family breakdown or illness in the family, a dog can provide comfort to your child.
+When a child transitions to adolescence or during times when things in the family may change, the family dog will help them through it.
+A dog can also provide comfort to your child when moving to a new place or a new school or when the family has a breakdown or illness.

 9. Lift Their Spirits

 It does not matter if your child has had a bad day or is unhappy about something.
-One look at that goofy face and into those loving eyes, and your child is bound to cheer up.
+One look at that goofy face and into those loving eyes and your child will be bound to cheer up.

 10. Better Sleep